Updated February 2019

 FL-500 participant will personally check in and out at the following control stations: Jotka I – Kautokeino – Jergul – Valjok – Karasjok – Jotka II.

-NB.
-Jotka I and II and Valjok are a manned checkpoint.
+- Jotka I and II and Valjok are staffed checkpoints.

 Jotka I and II and Valjok have the same status as the other checkpoints in Finnmarksløpet but handlers can not access these checkpoints.
 Participants may be required to stop for veterinary checks at all checkpoints.

 #6 Mandatory stop: The FL-500 has a resting time of 22 hours.
-Minimum two hours plus time-alligment is taken at Joatka 1.
-Six hours will be taken at Karasjok checkpoint where there is a mandatory veterinary check.
+Minimum two hours plus time-alligment is taken at Jotka 1.
+Six hours must be taken at Karasjok checkpoint where there is a mandatory veterinary check.
 The remaining hours must be taken at one or more of the following checkpoints: Jotka I, Kautokeino, Jergul, Valjok.
-The rest of the FL-500 should be taken out for whole minutes.
+The rest of the FL-500 will be registrated in whole minutes.

-Participant will personally check in and out to complete all required stops.
+Participant shall personally check in and out to complete all required stops.
 None of the required stops can be combined at the same checkpoint.

-The individual participant is responsible for the time-alligment being done at Joatka 1.
+The individual participant is responsible for the time-alignment being taken at Jotka 1.

 #7 Depot: The following checkpoints are depot stations:

-FL-500: Jotka I (one bag and max weight of 20 kg) – Kautokeino – Jergul – Valjok – Karasjok
+FL-500: Jotka I (max one bag and max weight of 20 kg) – Kautokeino – Jergul – Valjok – Karasjok

-#8 Depot bag must be packed securely in all sacks and marked readily with the name of the participant and the name of the depot station to which it is intended.
-IMPORTANT: Fuel for primus / boiler electricity.
-Eq. is not allowed in the storage bag.
-There is no limitation in total weight, and the number of deposit bags.
+#8 Depot bag must be packed securely in whole sacks and marked clearly and readable with the name of the participant and the name of the depot station to which it is intended.
+IMPORTANT: Fuel for primus / cooker is not allowed in the storage bag.
+There is no limit for total weight, and the number of depot bags.
 Each bag must be maximum 20 kg.

-Depot shall be shipped out of the organizer.
+Depot shall be shipped out by the organizer.

 Submission of depot bags – see the race program for further information.
-The participants must lift their bags on the loading plane, as well as check the form together with the official, how many bags are delivered to each checkpoint.
+The participants must lift their bags on the loading plane, as well as tick off on the form together with the official how many bags are delivered to each checkpoint.
 Bags on the ground will be left behind.
-The crash rails run from Alta on Thursday at.
-15:00 pm.
-Information about the deposit system is available at the registration office.
-FL is not responsible for the participants’ deposit boxes in mild weather, loose dogs and the similar.
+The depot trucks run from Alta on Thursday at 15:00 hrs/3 p.m.
+Information about the depot system is available at the registration office.
+FL is not responsible for the participants’ depot bags at the event of mild weather, loose dogs or similar.

-#9 Equipment: Outsiders / handlers shall not be in a different manner with the depot than placing / collecting equipment at the depot site at the checkpoint.
+#9 Equipment: Outsiders / handlers shall not be involved with the depot other than placing / collecting equipment at the depot site at the checkpoint.

-Equipment for this purpose is considered: Anchor – blanket – batteries – hand heater – heat ointment – pot socks – pot ointment – sledding – boiler / primus fuel – hay* (to use in between checkpoints).
-This equipment must be placed in a designated storage area in soft packaging (plastic bags or similar).
-Everything that is delivered to the participant in this way can be controlled by the TD / rider / employee.
+Equipment for this purpose includes: Anchor – dog coats – blanket – batteries – wrist wraps – heat ointment – booties – foot ointment – runner plastic – primus fuel/red spirits – hay* (to use in between checkpoints).
+This equipment must be placed in the designated storage area in soft packaging (plastic bags or similar).
+Everything that is delivered to the participant in this way can be controlled by the TD / race marshall / race officials.

-*Hay used in between checkpoints: Hay must be packaged in sack and can be taken from handler car to depot area.
-Hay from handler car can be used in between checkpoints.
-If hay is been used outside of checkpoint, it must be transported back to next checkpoint by participant.
+*Hay used between checkpoints: Hay must be packaged in a separate sack and can be taken from handler car to depot area.
+Hay from handler car can be used between checkpoints.
+If hay is been used outside checkpoints, it must be transported back to next checkpoint by participant.

-Everything that the participant will leave at checkpoint will be brought to the custody of the participant and can be obtained from outside.
+Everything that the participant leaves at checkpoint shall be brought to the depot place by the participant and can be collected by handler.

-#10 Help / Assistance: At the control stations, it is not allowed to receive any assistance to the team other than necessary assistance in steering and braking, unless otherwise determined by Checkpoint Manager / TD / Running Manager.
+#10 Help / Assistance: At the control stations, it is not allowed to receive any other assistance to the team than the necessary assistance in steering and braking, unless otherwise determined by Checkpoint Manager / TD / Running Manager.

 #11.
 Dogs / checkpoints:

 #11 A: At the control stations it is not permitted to bring dogs into a house, dog box or the like, except for any veterinary examination.
-However, the participant may take the dog (s) into his own tent that is brought on the sled from the start.
+However, the participant may take the dog (s) into his own tent if such is brought on the sled from the start.

-#11 B: The race’s TD and / or race director, in collaboration with the race veterinarian, shall have the absolute authority over the dog team participating in Finnmarksløpet.
+#11 B: The race’s TD and / or race manager, in collaboration with the race veterinarian, shall have the absolute authority over the dog team participating in Finnmarksløpet.

-Their decision to take a dog or dogs out of the race or other decisions related to dog breeding / animal health is be final.
+Any decision they make to take a dog or dogs out of the race or other decisions related to dog care / animal health is final.

 All dogs will be looked at and / or checked, as far as possible, at all checkpoints.

-The veterinarian of the race in collaboration with the gang leader or TD can hold dog sledge at any checkpoint if it is necessary to take care of the dog sledge’s health.
+The veterinarian of the race in collaboration with the race manager or TD can withhold a dog team at any checkpoint if it is required to maintain dog welfare and health.

 No dog team can leave a checkpoint before the dogs in that team are able to continue the race.

-#11 C: The team / dogs must leave the parking space / check point without compulsion.
-It is forbidden to pull / remove the dogs from the place of storage / checkpoint when the crew is to leave the checkpoint.
+#11 C: The team / dogs must leave the stalling area / check point without use of force.
+It is forbidden to pull the dogs from the stalling area / checkpoint when the team is to leave the checkpoint.